Modified Delayed Acceptance MCMC for Quasi-Bayesian Inference with Linear Moment Conditions: Application to Synthetic Data

 \section{Application to Synthetic Data}

 We applied the proposed approach to infer a heteroskedastic linear regression model using synthetic data under various scenarios.
-This application compared the two implementations of the proposed approach with two existing benchmark methods.
+This application compared the two implementations of the proposed approach with two established benchmark methods.
 The first benchmark was the adaptive random-walk Metropolis--Hastings algorithm, specifically the version of \cite{Vihola2012}.
-The second benchmark was the DA--MCMC algorithm of \cite{Tanakafothcoming}, in which the proposal distribution follows a multivariate normal distribution whose covariance matrix is chosen adaptively.
+The second benchmark was the DA--MCMC algorithm of \cite{Tanakafothcoming}, in which the proposal distribution is multivariate normal with an adaptively chosen covariance matrix.
 For both benchmark methods, the tuning parameters---namely target acceptance rate and learning rate---were set to the same values as those employed by \cite{Vihola2012}.